 This scholarship assists in meeting the additional expenses that professional development entails when residing in a regional, rural or remote location, or when professional development funding has not been provided by the health professional’s place of employment.

-Scholarship applications close on 30 January 2017.
-Scholarship applicants must also complete the online registratrion.
-Please read the information sheet and application form below for further details:
+Scholarship applications close on 30 January 2018.
+Scholarship applicants must complete the online registratrion.
+Please read the information sheet below for further details:

 BSOC Advisory Committee